BloodRayne: The Third Reich

-BloodRayne: The Third Reich is a 2011 direct-to-DVD action-adventure horror film written by Michael Nachoff and directed by Uwe Boll, and starring Natassia Malthe as dhamphir Agent Rayne and Michael Paré as vampire Nazi officer Ekart Brand.
+BloodRayne: The Third Reich is a 2011 direct-to-DVD vampire action film written by Michael Nachoff and directed by Uwe Boll, and starring Natassia Malthe as dhamphir Agent Rayne and Michael Paré as vampire Nazi officer Ekart Brand.

 Set in 1943 Europe during World War II, it is the third and final installment of the BloodRayne film trilogy, based on the video game series of the same name.
 It is a sequel to BloodRayne and BloodRayne 2: Deliverance, also directed by Boll.
-It is the second BloodRayne film to star Malthe after BloodRayne 2: Deliverance.
+This is the second BloodRayne film to star Malthe after BloodRayne 2: Deliverance.
 Paré, who played Iancu in BloodRayne and Pat Garrett in BloodRayne 2: Deliverance, plays yet another character in this film.

-BloodRayne: The Third Reich received negative reviews.
+BloodRayne: The Third Reich was first released in the UK on May 2, 2011, before being released in Germany on June 24 and in the US eleven days later.
+Like its predecessors, it received negative reviews from critics.